INFOSYS221-2021/lab-03-mdm/README.md

 Version 2
 1. GET integer value
-2.IF integer value smaller than 0
+2. IF integer value smaller than 0
-3.SET integer value to multiply by -1
+3. SET integer value to multiply by -1
    ENDIF
-4.FOR every digit in the integer value
+4. FOR every digit in the integer value
    COUNT digits
-5.END when count is complete
+5. END when count is complete